A world heritage site by UNESCO is brutally attacked and destroyed

-The changes in EPA and its consequences
+The changes in EPA and their consequences

 As the EPA was reformed and new people put at the top, the actual function of the EPA was completely altered.
-Taking care of the country, its heritage and the American people, all of that lost its importance.
+Taking care of the country, its heritage, and the American people, all of that lost its importance.
 The word protection changed into destruction.

 Cacti, which are older than the nation, are now brutally bulldozed down leaving a scar across the desert.
 In September, the defense department pledged that they would relocate the Saguaro, but pictures show they are pilled up like a heap of rubbish.
 One more thing is being destroyed, which our children and future generations will only know from pictures.